ODIM-Project/PluginCiscoACI/README.md

       The Helm package for the Cisco ACI plugin is created in the tgz format.

+8. Save the Dell plugin Docker image on the deployment node at `~/plugins/aciplugin`.
 8. Save the Cisco ACI plugin Docker image on the deployment node at `~/plugins/aciplugin`.
    ```
    $ sudo docker save aciplugin:1.0 -o ~/plugins/aciplugin/aciplugin.tar
    ```